Mirasaki-Development/dayz-community-template/README.md

 ```

 The project is now available on [port 3000](http://localhost:3000/).
 This is only available on your local network.

-To allow anyone to reach your website, basic knowledge of web-servers (like [Apache](https://apache.org/) or [Nginx](https://nginx.org/en/)) is required.

-- An example Nginx file is included for your convenience [here](/nginx.example.conf).
-- This configuration serves all static assets, if these fail to load (like no styles applied to the website) use the [minimal conf instead](/nginx.min.conf).

 ## ⚙️ Configuration